profoundry-us/loco_motion/README.md

 > [!NOTE]
 >
-> We use `yarn link` and `bundle config local.loco_motion-rails` within the
-> `docs/demo/bin/setup` script to enable quick editing of the library files so
+> We use `yarn link` in the `docs/demo/bin/setup` script to enable quick editing
-> you don't have to publish new packages during testing.
+> of the Javascript files so you don't have to publish new packages during
+> testing.
+>
+> For the Ruby gem, we point directly to it via the `:path` option in the
+> `Gemfile`.
+This means that we have a custom Heroku buildpack when we publish
+> the demo site to move the files into the appropriate places.
+>
+> See https://github.com/profoundry-us/loco_motion-buildpack for more info.

 From here, you can access the demo site at http://localhost:3000 and the YARD docs at http://localhost:8808/docs/yard